Applicant tracking software (ATS) organizes every aspect of finding and signing the most qualified people for your company.

 Finally, it’s worth noting once more that BambooHR gives you an entire HRIS, not just the ATS tool–and that may be more than you need.

-If all you really need is an ATS, you may find it easier to implement one of the other solutions on my list.
+If all you really need is an ATS, you may find it easier to implement one of the other solutions on our list.

 BambooHR offers two plans, but does not release their pricing, so you’ll have to follow the links to get a quote.